Chaotic-Legend/CMP-438-Codes/Project: Bluetooth-Controlled Car/CMP 438 Project - README.md

 ---

 ## Features
-- The robot uses wireless Bluetooth control through an HC-05 module.
+- The robotic car uses wireless Bluetooth communication through an HC-05 module.
 - The system is fully compatible with Android Bluetooth controller apps, such as the Arduino Car Connect App.
-- Its motors are driven using an L298N motor driver module.
+- Its motors are driven using an L298N motor driver module to move the wheels of the vehicle.
 - It is capable of moving forward, backward, turning left or right, and stopping on command.
 - A complete TinkerCAD simulation is included to demonstrate an example circuit and code.